laboon/ebook/README.md

-# A Comprehensive Approach to Software Testing
+# A Friendly Introduction to Software Testing
 Bill Laboon

 _for AKS and CKN_